zoopyloops/zoopyloops/README.md

-- 👋 Hi, I’m @lxrdwander!
+- 👋 Hi, I’m Zoopy.
-- 👀 I’m interested in writing & research.
+- 👀 I’m interested in VR design and development. (also computer science).
 - 🌱 I’m currently learning all sorts of things. :)
-- 📫 How to reach me : Fiverr : https://www.fiverr.com/lxrdwander

 <!---
 lxrdwander/lxrdwander is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.